jatcar95/Daggerheart/content/Campaign/Prologue - Our Last Hope/Locations/The Meld.md

 South of the [[Sistlik Peaks]] lies the [[North Marshes]], a region of vast swamps and marshland, where a flourishing community lives alongside and within nature.

-Other notable features include the ancient crags of the long-extinct [[Dormu Range]].
+Other notable features include the ancient crags of the long-extinct [[Dormu Range]] in the south.
 A deeply forested area, the [[Dormu Range]] includes vast canyons and breathtaking views, and is home to the city of [[Dark Gulch]] nestled deeply within one such canyon.

+[[The Highlands]] in the west are another geographical area of note.
+Sheer cliffs form the face of the enormous plateau, and a barren wasteland covers its surface. [[The Highlands]] overlook the nearby city of [[Kersh]].